 It should be noted that for a profile to be used in air quality modeling using the AE6 mechanism, the profile must have either PH2O or PNCOM.

-Instructions for creating “PM-Ready,” PM-AE6, and PM-CR1 profiles for SPECIATE
+Instructions for creating PM-AE6, PM-CR1, and PM-CR2 profiles for SPECIATE

-Step 1 – Read the reference (i.e., paper or report) and supplemental information carefully to get the mass fraction information and determine if some species should not be included.
+Step 1 – Read the reference and supplemental information carefully to get the mass fraction information and determine if some species should not be included.
 Note the measurement methods and whether the source is controlled.

-Step 2: Map species in the reference to SPECIATE species using the appropriate SPECIES_IDs.
+Step 2: Map species in the reference to SPECIATE species using the appropriate SPECIES_ID.

 Step 3: Determine if OC needs to be adjusted due to “artifacts.”
 Artifacts may include volatile components that condense in the sampler.
 These should not be counted as PM because they are in the gas phase and are not emitted from the source as condensed PM.